Peer Review Process

 IJIL employs a three-stage review process: the editorial office, external review, and the editors' decision.

-3. Scope: After a manuscript has undergone a similarity check and the level of similarity is judged to be appropriate, the content of the manuscript is checked to ensure that it fits within the scope of the journal selected by the author(s).
-If the manuscript's content does not fit the journal's scope, the author is asked for consent to transfer it to a more suitable journal.
-A transferred manuscript does not automatically translate to an accepted manuscript in the receiving journal.
-The manuscript still undergoes the usual peer review and may be accepted or rejected if it is not suitable.
+3. Scope: After the similarity examination, the content of the manuscript is reviewed to ensure it fits within the scope of the journal.
+If it does not fit, the author is asked for consent to transfer it to a more suitable journal.

 • Requires minor corrections